Berkeley-MDes/tdf-fa23-celestialbrood/weekly-reports/weeknine.md

-# My Week's Goals: Crafting a Homework Helper for My 4th Grader
+# Project 3 : Crafting a Homework Helper for My 4th Grader

 I've noticed my 4th grader grappling with new learning material lately.
 As a mom who's intrigued by employing technology as a supportive tool,